3 Official language accreditations(Oxford, Cambridge, DELF)

 60% From the curriculum in English

-3 Vehiculares (English, Spanish and Catalan) French as an optional subject
+3 Working languages (English, Spanish and Catalan) French and Chinese as an optional subject

 We train students for a globalised world.